desktop/desktop/.github/pull_request_template.md

 ## Release notes

 <!--
-If this is related to a feature, bugfix or improvement, please add a summary of the change so it can be featured in the releaase notes.
+If this is related to a feature, bugfix or improvement, please add a summary of the change so it can be featured in the release notes.

 If you don't believe this change needs to be mentioned in the release notes, write "no-notes" to indicate this can be skipped.
 -->